Employers

 logo bruce

+Employers are our partners.
 Coffee for Good is a nonprofit that operates a coffee shop, open to the public, as a paid training platform for people with developmental disabilities.
-Our graduates transition to jobs in their communities; this process is supported by the Inclusive Employment Team headed by Alan Gunzburg and Helen Lobrano (photo below).
+Our graduates transition to jobs in their communities; this process is supported by the Inclusive Employment Team headed by Alan Gunzburg, Helen Lobrano and Jeanne Lockwood.
 To contact our team and get advice from current employers please email: employer@coffeeforgood.org.

-Coffee for Good graduates are competitively employed at Gregorys Coffee, The Maritime Aquarium at Norwalk, Honey Joes, Aux Delice, The Bruce Museum, YMCAs in both Greenwich and Darien.
+Coffee for Good graduates are competitively employed at Gregorys Coffee, The Maritime Aquarium at Norwalk, Honey Joes Coffee, Aux Delices Cafe, The Bruce Museum, YMCA-Greenwich, Keough's Hardware, Chartwells at Wilton High School, The Cafe at Greenwich Library, Marcia Selden Catering, Sarachek Law Firm and The Home Depot.

 How Our Graduates Will Benefit Your Business